newjersey/navigator.business.nj.gov/content/src/filings/pharmacy-permit-renew.md

 >* A renewed pharmacy permit valid for one year.
 It will be mailed to your business mailing address on file

 >**What if don't renew my registration?**
->If you don't renew your registration after its expiration, your permit will be suspended and you will have to contact your licensing board for reinstatement procedures and associated fees.
+>If you don't renew your registration after its expiration, your permit will be suspended and you won't be able to legally operate your business.
+You will have to contact your licensing board for reinstatement procedures and associated fees.